Skip to main content

 The connection between mental illness and substance use disorder was established in the 1980s.
 As documented by the American Psychiatric Association (APA), federal health agencies and various health experts have slowly pieced together the connection between mental illness and exposure to chemical abuse.
 Citing that individuals diagnosed with a combination of said disorders are more likely to stay longer in hospitals.

-The prolonged hospital stays by these individuals pushed the health industry and policymakers to focus on how to address this problem in an organized manner.
-Two areas on tackling the issue emerged: how to conceptually help these individuals and practically use resources to fix the problem.
+The prolonged hospital stays of these individuals pushed the health industry and policymakers to focus on organizing the problem’s address.
+Two areas of tackling the issue emerged: conceptually helping these individuals and practically using resources to fix the problem.

 Additionally, it has been noted that the term “dual diagnosis” may be a misnomer.
 There have been cases of different co-occurring disorders.
 Other possible combinations can be developmental disabilities and mental health disorders.
 Another would be psychological disadvantages and substance abuse.

-Still, the dual diagnosis was used to define the said state quickly.
-By 1989, the dual diagnosis had been included in the Hospital and Community Psychiatry subject index.
+Still, dual diagnosis was used to define the said state quickly.
+By 1989, it had been included in the Hospital and Community Psychiatry subject index.
 Considering the growth of individual disorders, studies on dual diagnosis continue to evolve today.

 Dual Diagnosis Statistics